Devansh176/AWS-Face-Recognition/Readme.md

 ## Notes

-* Models and weights are loaded lazily (cold start) then cached in Lambda/ECR container.
+* Models and weights are loaded lazily (cold start) and then cached in a Lambda/ECR container.
 * Face detection uses CoW snapshots for rapid Greengrass component updates.
 * Ensure all AWS resources (Core, Client, SQS queues, Lambda) are in `us-east-1`.